 Main team(s) involved: Centre Fédéré de Verification (actually, the team of Namur).
 The implementation is here.

-Difficulty: The technical difficulties lie in the verification of state-dependent access control.
+Difficulty: The technical difficulties lie in the verification of state-dependent access control. - Title: Relating two standard notions of secrecy.

 Description: We initiate a systematic investigation of situations where reachability-based secrecy entails strong secrecy.
 We show that in the passive case, reachability-based secrecy actually implies equivalence-based secrecy for signatures, symmetric and asymmetric encryption provided that the primitives are probabilistic.
 For active adversaries in the case of symmetric encryption, we provide sufficient (and rather tight) conditions on the protocol for this implication to hold.